 The use of interconnecting walkways, trails and natural walking paths shall be an integral part of all Housing for Older Persons developments.
-These pedestrian amenities shall be designed to facilitate access between housing units, the Community Center, active recreation areas, open space areas and public trails and ways that may exist outside of the development.
+These pedestrian amenities shall be designed to facilitate access between housing units, the Community Center, active recreation areas, open space areas and public trails, ways that may exist outside of the development, and provide access to stores/businesses when an HOP development is part of a commercial/retail development.
 Primary (paved) walkways in proximity to housing units and the Community Center shall meet American with Disabilities (ADA) requirements.
 Natural walking and hiking trails are exempt from this requirement.